redhat-cop/infra.aap_configuration/roles/labels/README.md

 # tower_configuration.tower_inventory_sources
-An Ansible role to create inventory sources.
+An Ansible role to create labels for tempaltes in tower.

 ## Requirements
 ansible-galaxy collection install -r tests/collections/requirements.yml to be installed